vhalis/Genetic-Game-Playing/README.md

 t.epoch_num=45
 w_out = t.resume_experiment()
 # If you don’t care, don’t set it on the trainer and load the epoch directly
-# For example if the old expirement name differs
+# For example if the old experiment name differs
 w_out = t.resume_experiment(epoch_num=45, experiment_name='ttt_2')
 ```